Air Fryer Baked Potatoes are crispy on the outside and fluffy on the inside. The seasoned sour cream makes this baked potato recipe extra delicious!

 - They are super delicious!
 The cooked potatoes have a crispy skin on the outside and a creamy, fluffy inside.

 - They take only 40 minutes to cook.
-My family likes ours well done and the air fryer does a good job with that.
+My family likes ours well done and the air fryer does a good job with that requiring less cooking time than a regular oven especially when using larger potatoes.

 - You can use your oven for other things like making Spicy Oven Fried Chicken for the main course or a Cinnamon Apple Tart for dessert.

-- This is an easy way to cook delicious potatoes.
+- This is an easy way to cook the best baked potatoes.
+The air fryer cooks perfect baked potatoes every single time.

 How do you make Seasoned Sour Cream?

 This sour cream is also super easy to make.
-While the potatoes are cooking, the sour cream, some dried herbs, garlic powder, salt and pepper all get mixed in a bowl.
+While the potatoes are cooking, the sour cream, some dried herbs, garlic powder, a pinch of salt and pepper all get mixed in a bowl.
 It can be refrigerated until you are ready to serve it on top of the potatoes.

 What other toppings are good on baked potatoes?

 If you prefer something other than seasoned sour cream on your potatoes, go for it.
 Baked potatoes are the perfect canvas to create a work of art.
 They are tasty with so many toppings and you can adjust them based on your dietary preference.
-Here are some topping ideas:
+Here are some of my favorite toppings:

 - bacon bits